Front Brake Pad Replacement Step by Step procedures:

 Step 20.
 Attach the wheels and pump the brake pedal.
 Check and top off the brake fluid level.
 Almost done, no job is complete with out a test drive.
 And what about a break in procedure.
 I have not read anything about a break in procedure but what I like to do is drive the car about a 1/4 mile with the brake pedal slightly applied and then drive normal.
 This is good for disc brakes not drum brakes.
 You shouldn't hear any noises, rubs or squeaks at all.
 That is how you know changing brake pads has been worth it.
 And with the brake pad replacement cost increasing these days it doesn't hurt to save some money every chance you get.

-For Vehicle Specific Car Brake Repair Procedures, Troubleshooting charts and Technical Service Bulletins.
+For Vehicle Specific Car Brake Auto Repair Manuals, Troubleshooting charts and Technical Service Bulletins.
 You can gain full on-line access to the same software that the dealers use for just $16.99 that cover repair of your entire vehicle.
 You can see step by step procedures on replacing brakes, bleeding procedures and more.
 Check it out.